 When scheduling computational jobs in grid or cloud computing environments, it is necessary to assign jobs of several users onto the suitable and available machines in large, heterogeneous and dynamic computing environment.
 Such process should satisfy several criteria such as the good machine utilization, the fairness or the non-trivial Quality of Service (QoS).
 Research in this area resulted in the plan-based Torque scheduler used in national e-infrastructure CERIT for scheduling of approximately 5,000 CPUs.
 Scheduling of computational jobs is related to data transfer planning where data transfers are needed to process jobs.
 Advance planning of data transfers as well as other related resources is related to network flows and transport planning problems.

 Information for students

 The areas of scheduling and trasportation provide several interesting topics, which can include both practical and theoretical research.
 You can join this group either through writing bachelor or master thesis or through the doctoral study.
 IS MUNI provides several available topics for the bachelor or master thesis.
 These topics are offered and supervised by the members of this research team.
 Moreover, based on the mutual agreement with the student, it is also possible to create a new topic in the area of our research.

 Topics for doctoral students:

-- Scheduling of mobile robots
+- Scheduling and routing of vehicles

 - Educational timetabling